backstage/backstage/plugins/jenkins/api-report.md

   variant?: InfoCardVariants | undefined;
 }) => JSX.Element;

+// Warning: (ae-missing-release-tag) "isJenkinsAvailable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const isJenkinsAvailable: (entity: Entity) => boolean;
 export { isJenkinsAvailable };
 export { isJenkinsAvailable as isPluginApplicableToEntity };

+// Warning: (ae-missing-release-tag) "JENKINS_ANNOTATION" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const JENKINS_ANNOTATION = 'jenkins.io/github-folder';

+// Warning: (ae-missing-release-tag) "JenkinsApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface JenkinsApi {
-  getBuild(options: {
+  // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+  // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+  // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+  // Warning: (ae-forgotten-export) The symbol "Build" needs to be exported by the entry point index.d.ts getBuild(options: {
     entity: EntityName;
     jobFullName: string;
     buildNumber: string;
   }): Promise<Build>;
-  getProjects(options: {
+  // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+  // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+  // Warning: (ae-forgotten-export) The symbol "Project" needs to be exported by the entry point index.d.ts getProjects(options: {
     entity: EntityRef;
     filter: {